Ghost04718/Google-Chrome-History-Analyst/README.md

 ## Data Privacy Policy

-Your data are exclusively stored inside your browser and only be sent to Azure OpenAI models for AI insights.
+Your data are exclusively stored inside your browser and will not be leave your computer.
+Your data will only be sent to [Azure GitHub models](https://github.com/Azure/github-models) for AI insights.